akoskovacs/AkLisp/README.md

 AkLisp is a tiny, hobby Lisp dialect.
 It is embeddable, user-friendly and relatively fast.

 ```
 WARNING!
 This is an experimental (wip: Work in progress) branch of AkLisp.
 Code might not work or not even build.
 ```

 ## About AkLisp
-> [Lisp](http://en.wikipedia.org/wiki/Lisp_(programming_language\)) is a family of computer programming languages, with a long history and a distincitve parenthesized *Polish notation*.o
+> [Lisp](http://en.wikipedia.org/wiki/Lisp_(programming_language)) is a family of computer programming languages, with a long history and a distincitve parenthesized *Polish notation*.

 **AkLisp is a Lisp/Scheme style language, without backward compatibility.**